Medina-Sidonia: History

 By the 3rd century BC the Romans had gained control over much of southern Spain; once coming under Roman hegemony this site was later referred to as Asido Caesarina.

+In 571, Visigothic king Liuvigild attacked the Byzantines and captured Medina Sidonia.

-In 712 the town was conquered by the Muslim commander Musa ibn Nusayr, and became the capital of the province of Sidonia in the emirate of Spain.
+In 712, the town was conquered by the Muslim commander Musa ibn Nusayr, and became the capital of the province of Sidonia in the emirate of Spain.
+The city was attacked by Vikings in 842.
 It returned to Christian hands with Alfonso X of Castile, in 1264, becoming a stronghold along the frontier with the last Muslim country in the Iberian Peninsula, the Kingdom of Granada.
 It was also the seat of several military orders.

 In 1440, it became part of the lordship of the Dukes of Medina-Sidonia.

-Main sights
+Demographics

+Sights

 The town is characterized by medieval walls and tidy, narrow cobbled streets flanked by rows of reja-fronted houses.